acco/eredis/README.md

 ## Reconnecting on Redis down / network failure / timeout / etc

-When Eredis for some reason looses the connection to Redis, Eredis will keep trying to reconnect until a connection is successfully established, which includes the `AUTH` and `SELECT` calls.
+When Eredis for some reason loses the connection to Redis, Eredis will keep trying to reconnect until a connection is successfully established, which includes the `AUTH` and `SELECT` calls.
 The sleep time between attempts to reconnect can be set in the